compromise-evident/CarbonRecord/README.md

 Fluorocarbon fishing line should survive the light of WW3 if buried, as well as solar flares, unlike microelectronics, metals, capacitors, magnets, and electron microbuckets of SSDs.
+And so authorities shouldn't be able to remote-kill the data on your line even if close.

 <br>
 <br>